stevenvanwinkel/research/README.md

 The portfolio is then backtested and the results are compared.
 We try to create a diversified portfolio meanwhile keeping in mind transaction costs.

 ### ETF Sector Rotation
-In this notebook we create a secotr rotation strategy implemented with sector ETFs.
+In this notebook we create a sector rotation strategy implemented with sector ETFs.
 The idea is taken from the post by: [Sector Momentum - Rotational System](https://quantpedia.com/strategies/sector-momentum-rotational-system/) and uses Rob Carver's definition of momentum.